-Vaccine Network for Disease Control has received support from the Institute of Human Virology, Nigeria (IHVN) since October 2017 to implement community-based activities for Achieving Control of HIV/AIDS Epidemic through Evidence (ACHIEVE) Project.
-The ACHIEVE Project is funded by the US Government President’s Emergency Plan for AIDS Relief (PEPFAR) through the Centers for Disease Control (CDC).
-As part of the ACHIEVE Project, we focus on Orphans and Vulnerable Children (OVC) in our program delivery.
-We focus mostly on Orphans and Vulnerable Children who are:
+Vaccine Network for Disease Control has received support from the Institute of Human Virology, Nigeria (IHVN) from 2017-2019 to implement community-based activities for Achieving Control of HIV/AIDS Epidemic through Evidence (ACHIEVE) Project.
+The ACHIEVE Project is funded by the US Government President’s Emergency Plan for AIDS Relief (PEPFAR) through the Center for Disease Control (CDC).

-To contribute toward greater OVC care and support, we have run a Household Economic Strengthening (HES) program in the communities through weekly field visits.
-This has most notably taken the form of Savings Groups among caregivers of OVC where we have facilitated formation of the groups after series of financial education and provision of financial support for their businesses.
-Not only have we started these groups but we have monitored their progress regularly with assistance from the Community Volunteers.
+To contribute toward greater OVC care and support, we ran a Household Economic Strengthening (HES) program in the communities through weekly field visits.
+This most notably took the form of Savings Groups among caregivers of OVC where we have facilitated formation of the groups after series of financial education and provision of financial support for their businesses.
+We started these groups and monitored their progress regularly with assistance from the Community Volunteers.